Dominion Energy Cove Point LNG Facility

 Liquefaction capabilities of approximately 15 MDt/day of natural gas and is primarily used to liquefy natural gas received from domestic customers that store LNG in our tanks for use during peak periods of natural gas demand

-Growth at Cove Point - The Liquefaction Project
+Growth at Dominion Energy Cove Point - The Liquefaction Project

-Headquartered in Columbia, S.C., Dominion Carolina Gas Transmission (DCGT) is an interstate natural gas transportation company delivering natural gas to wholesale and direct industrial customers throughout South Carolina.
-The current DCGT system consists of ~1,500 miles of FERC-regulated interstate transmission pipelines with approximately 770 Mmcf/day.
+Headquartered in Columbia, S.C., Dominion Energy Carolina Gas Transmission (DECGT) is an interstate natural gas transportation company delivering natural gas to wholesale and direct industrial customers throughout South Carolina.
+The current DECGT system consists of ~1,500 miles of FERC-regulated interstate transmission pipelines with approximately 770 Mmcf/day.
 One growth project is currently under development and will increase the total contracted capacity to approximately 850 MMcf/day.
-This project has binding customer agreements and is expected to be in-service by the end of 2017.Dominion Carolina Gas Transmission System Map
+This project has binding customer agreements and is expected to be in-service by the end of 2017.Dominion Energy Carolina Gas Transmission System Map

 Iroquois Gas Transmission System

-Questar Pipeline transports and stores natural gas.
-Questar's pipelines interconnect with major regional pipelines, and its system is strategically located to serve major gas-producing basins in the Rockies.
+Dominion Energy Questar Pipeline transports and stores natural gas.
+The company's pipelines interconnect with major regional pipelines, and its system is strategically located to serve major gas-producing basins in the Rockies.